intel/llvm/sycl/doc/Assert.md

    2. A host-task is enqueued to check value of assert failure flag.
    3. The host task calls abort whenever assert failure flag is set.

-DPCPP Runtime will automatically check if assertions are enabled in the kernel being run, and won't enqueue the auxiliary kernels if assertions are not enabled.
-So there is no host-side runtime overhead when assertion are not enabled.
+DPCPP Runtime will automatically check if assertions are used in the kernel being run, and won't enqueue the auxiliary kernels if assertions are not used.
+So there is no host-side runtime overhead when assertion are not used.

 Illustrating this with an example, lets assume the user enqueues three kernels:
  - `Kernel #1`, uses assert